bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 This is completely peer-to-peer between sender and receiver.
 And there is no or little interaction required.
 So what we're aiming for, especially from a UX perspective, would be privacy by default, right, because that's the only way we're gonna get people to achieve it.

+## New use case: transaction cut-through

 But there is more than just these improvements over Coinjoin.
 There's actually new things that we can do with Payjoins, right.
 So one that I want to talk to you about is transaction cut-through.
-And this was actually the idea that got me into pay join.
+And this was actually the idea that got me into Payjoin.
 And then batching.
 So what is transaction cut-through?
 This is actually another idea by Greg Maxwell.